bolshakov/bolshakov.github.io/_posts/2025-11-28-stoplight-systems.md

 date: 2025-11-28 00:00:00 +0000
 ---

-In the Stoplight 6.0 roadmap, I outlined three major changes: enforcing configuration consistency, UTC timestamps, and cleaner configuration API.
+In the [Stoplight 6.0 roadmap], I outlined three major changes: enforcing configuration consistency, UTC timestamps, and cleaner configuration API.
 These improvements share a common foundation--an architectural pattern called systems.

 This document explains the architecture behind those changes.
 If the roadmap answered "what problems are we solving?",